 But if we want to live in a more inclusive society, revisions to history are necessary, warns Mary Rizzo, a professor at Rutgers-Newark.
 “History is a process,” Rizzo said last year at a panel in Military Park hosted by Monument Lab.
 “Certain people decided that certain stories were going to be put forward, and that creates a process of power.“

-But doesn’t removing a monument that commemorates an ethnic group — a group that literally helped build the city with its bare hands — at least warrant a public forum?
+Doesn’t removing a monument that commemorates an ethnic group — a group that literally helped build the city with its bare hands — at least warrant a public forum?
 The statue in Washington Park was removed in total secrecy.
 Contractors attempted to remove the North Ward statue as well, but community members were tipped off by a city councilman in time for them to surround the monument.

 Instead, protesters — as well as local governments — are bypassing the usual democratic channels, claiming they lead nowhere.
 Mike Forcia, who infamously stood on the neck of a toppled Columbus statue in Minnesota, complained that he had been protesting that monument for two decades.